OAI/learn.openapis.org/specification/structure.md

 ## Minimal OpenAPI Description Structure

-To be entirely precise, a minmal OpenAPI Description (OAD) is a single JSON object containing fields adhering to the structure defined in the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0) (OAS).
+To be entirely precise, a minimal OpenAPI Description (OAD) is a single JSON object containing fields adhering to the structure defined in the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0) (OAS).

 The OAS structure is long and complex so this section just describes the minimal set of fields it must contain, while following pages give more details about specific objects.
 The [OpenAPI Map](https://openapi-map.apihandyman.io/) is a nice visual tool that can help familiarize the reader with this long specification.